GabriielCM/Q-m/inspection-app/docs/README.md

 This document provides an overview of the project structure to assist in future development and maintenance.

+## Getting Started

+To get started with this project, follow these steps:

+1. Clone the repository to your local machine.
+2. Navigate to the `inspection-app` directory.
+3. Install the dependencies by running `npm install`.
+4. Start the backend server by running `node server.js`.
+5. In a separate terminal, start the frontend development server by running `npm start`.

+The application will be available at `http://localhost:3000`.

 ## Root Directory

 -   `package-lock.json`: Records the exact version of each package that is installed.